bluz71/vim-mistfly-statusline/README.md

 _mistfly statusline_ is a simple, fast and informative `statusline` for Vim and Neovim.

-_mistfly statusline_ also provides optional `tabline` and Neovim `winbar` support when the appropriate settings are enabled; refer to [`mistflyTabLine`](https://github.com/bluz71/vim-mistfly-statusline#mistflywinbar) and [`mistflyWinBar`](https://github.com/bluz71/vim-mistfly-statusline#mistflywinbar).
+_mistfly_ also provides optional `tabline` and Neovim `winbar` support when the appropriate settings are enabled; refer to [`mistflyTabLine`](https://github.com/bluz71/vim-mistfly-statusline#mistflywinbar) and [`mistflyWinBar`](https://github.com/bluz71/vim-mistfly-statusline#mistflywinbar).

-_mistfly statusline_ will adapt it's colors to the colorscheme currently in effect.
+_mistfly_ will adapt it's colors to the colorscheme currently in effect.
 Colors can also be [customized](https://github.com/bluz71/vim-mistfly-statusline#highlight-groups-and-colors) if desired.

-Lastly, _mistfly statusline_ is a light _statusline_ plugin clocking in at about 500 lines of code.
-For comparison, the [lightline](https://github.com/itchyny/lightline.vim), [airline](https://github.com/vim-airline/vim-airline) and [lualine](https://github.com/nvim-lualine/lualine.nvim) `statusline` plugins contain over 3,600, 7,900 and 7,300 lines of code respectively.
+Lastly, _mistfly_ is a light _statusline_ plugin clocking in at about 500 lines of code.
+For comparison, the [lightline](https://github.com/itchyny/lightline.vim), [airline](https://github.com/vim-airline/vim-airline) and [lualine](https://github.com/nvim-lualine/lualine.nvim) `statusline` plugins contain over 3,600, 7,300 and 8,000 lines of code respectively.
 In fairness, the latter plugins are more featureful, configurable and visually pleasing.

 Screenshots